kedywek/Portfolio-investment-metaheuristics/README.md

+## Pre-Assignment
+Current pre-assignment implementation clusters the assets based on cosine distance of the distance matrix columns.
+After clustering the asset with highest return within a cluster is chosen and the assets within a distance threshold are excluded from the rest of the search.

+Reduces the dimensionality of the search by mutually excluding entries that are similar to each other.
+Assets that have low cosine distance will contribute very similarly to the objective function.

 ## About this implementation
 Genotype consists of n real numbers.
 In order to extract fenotype (where and how much to invest) conversion is needed: extract k highest numbers from genotype and normalize them (sum = 1), while change other numbers to 0.
 This allows for freedom in crossover and mutation operators.